 There is a good chance you are not coming all the way to Ethiopia just to visit Addis Ababa.
 Your trip will probably be based around Ethiopia’s natural and cultural attractions like the churches of Lalibela or the Bale Mountains National Park.
 Addis Ababa with its lively hustle and bustle, however, is well worth spending some time in.

 The city is full of a rich and interesting history and culture.
 It won’t take you long to get a feel for it, in fact, around 2 days in Addis Ababa is the perfect amount of time to take in all the great things that Addis Ababa has to offer.
 Follow our Addis Ababa itinerary to make the most of your time there.

 Best Time to Visit Addis Ababa

 To have the best experience in Addis Ababa, you’ll want to be there at the right time of year.
 In a place like Addis, the weather will have a huge impact on your trip.
 No one wants to run around a city they don’t know in the rain.
 When it rains in Addis, it rains hard, the streets become a flow of water, and the hustle and bustle can become chaos.
-The rainy season in Ethiopia runs from April through to October, with a dry spell in July and August, but that dry spell is not guaranteed.
+The rainy season in Ethiopia runs from Mid-June through to Mid-September.

 The proper dry season starts in November and ends at the beginning of April.
 This is by far the best time to visit Addis.
 The streets are dry and clean(ish) and you won’t have to run from place to place to avoid the rain.
 If you are worried about being too hot, don’t be.
 Addis Ababa sits at an altitude of 2,355 meters above sea level, being so high it has cool mornings and evenings with beautiful warm sunny days in between.